sinterbrowser/browser-laptop/docs/state.md

     canGoBack: boolean, // the tab can be navigated back
     canGoForward: boolean. // the tab can be navigated forward
     muted: boolean,  // is the tab muted
-    windowId: number  // the windowId that contains the tab }],
+    windowId: number,  // the windowId that contains the tab
+    guestInstanceId: number,
+    tabId: number
+  }],
   temporarySiteSettings: {
     // Same as siteSettings but never gets written to disk